September Degree Recipients and January Candidates Celebrated at Fall Commencement

 Students finish their degree requirements at different times during the year, and some who complete their studies in September or January, especially international students, find it very difficult to return to the area months later for Commencement in May.
 Seeking to provide these students with a formal ceremony that celebrates their hard work and academic accomplishments, a Fall Commencement ceremony was introduced in 1996.

-two separate ceremonies, one for graduate students in the morning and a second for undergraduates in the afternoon.
+In 2016, based on the growing number of students wishing to participate, Fall Commencement was split into two separate ceremonies, one for graduate students in the morning and a second for undergraduates in the afternoon.
 The day honors both September degree recipients and those who are scheduled to receive degrees in January.
 Despite its presence on the first Sunday each December, Fall Commencement has never been delayed or canceled due to weather in its 25-year history.